 7. Feeling Like a Part of the Community

 Many of us move from the community where we grew up and then often feel disconnected from the new community where we reside.
 Supporting the needs of a local organization can make you feel more integral to your community.
-The benefits you gain are attributed to your contribution.
-You will feel more rewarded and fulfilled by supporting more causes, attending more volunteer opportunities, and building more local relationships.
+You will feel rewarded and fulfilled by supporting more causes, attending more volunteer opportunities, and building more local relationships.

 8. Gratifying Feelings

-A writer for Harvard Health Publishing who is a volunteer says, “There’s something gratifying about volunteering.
+A writer for Harvard Health Publishing says, “There’s something gratifying about volunteering.
 Whenever I work a charity event—which I try to do with some regularity—I often get more out of it than I give.”
 You might find that you feel the same way as a volunteer.

 She also shared a study that regular volunteers who had altruistic intentions lived longer, so the gratifying feeling of helping others can help you as well.
 Giving your time to others can help you build empathy, give you a sense of accomplishment, and feel purposeful.

 Volunteer opportunities don’t only provide benefits to your community but also your country.
 The Conference Board of Canada explains that volunteer work has had a value as high as $55.9 billion in a year.
 As a volunteer, you would be contributing to public services and the work effort in your country, helping to further Canada as a whole.